Edge Bead Removal and Backside Rinse Demystified

 Edge Bead Phenomenon

 In spin coating, a liquid solution (such as a photoresist) is dispensed onto the center of a substrate.
-The substrate is then rotated rapidly, typically at speeds of several thousand rotations per minute, causing the liquid to spread outwards towards the edge of the substrate to form a thin, uniform film over the surface.
+The substrate is then rotated rapidly, typically at speeds of several thousand rotations per minute, causing the liquid to spread outwards towards the edge of the substrate.
+This results in the formation of a thin, uniform film over the surface.
 During this process, the material tends to accumulate along the edges of the substrate, forming a ridge or bead.

 Edge Bead Removal (EBR)